jasoncolburne/arad/documentation/design/service.md

 [arad](../../../../) / [documentation](../)

-# A typical Arad service node
+# A typical Arad service

-Each `service` layer node is composed of multiple layers.
+Each `service` layer `service` is itself composed of multiple layers.
 The same rule applies here that applied to the distributed architecture.
 We should only call _down_ deeper into the stack, never up or sideways. this prevents circular stack traces and makes code easier to debug.

 ![Typical service stack](./assets/service-stack.png)